 The seminar cost including refreshments and buffet lunch is £20.00.

-An accommodation listing, including details of a choice of 2 Friday evening meals, is now available here.
-A number of delegates and members of the organising committee will be staying at the Travelodge Canterbury Dunkirk and will meet for dinner at the adjacent Sheila’s Kitchen restaurant.
-The seminar organiser will be staying in Canterbury itself at The White House guest house and organising a table for dinner nearby at The Old Weavers Restaurant.
+An accommodation listing is available here.
+A number of delegates and members of the organising committee will be staying Friday night at the Premier Inn Sunderland City Centre and will meet for dinner at the onsite Thyme restaurant.

-Joining instructions will be available here on or shortly after the official closing date.
+Full joining instructions will be available here on or soon after the booking closing date.

 To book on this seminar, you can use our our online form¹ in any of three ways: